KarthikL1729/UG1-Term-3/IC2021/notes.md

 ### Transmitter side

 - Source (Sending information)
-- Transmitter (Modulation, amplification, and channel coding (Repeating the signal to minimise loss of information) to make the information appropriate for travelling in the channel)
+- Transmitter (Modulation, amplification, and channel coding (For example, repeating the signal to minimise loss of information) to make the information appropriate for travelling in the channel)
 - Transmission of data

 ### Receiver end